Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 2) Head dimension as temperature control

 Although the scaling 1/dk1/\sqrt{d_k} is fixed, the learned projections can amplify or suppress the effective temperature.
-Yet, per-head dimension still matters because it sets the range of achievable dot products.
-Smaller heads can lead to brittle or noisy attention maps.
-If you observe overly diffuse or overly spiky attention, consider adjusting HH or dkd_k.
+Per-head dimension still matters because it sets the amount of feature capacity available to each kernel.
+Smaller heads can lead to brittle or noisy attention maps if the task requires richer comparisons than the head can represent.
+If you observe overly diffuse or overly spiky attention, consider adjusting HH, dkd_k, normalization, or projection initialization.

 3) Distributional effects in large models